 - The execution time

-advanced test allows you to edit the payload of the request.
+The Advanced test section allows you to edit the payload of the request.

-We provide a Github repository Integrations-Guides that includes ready-made webhooks that you can use in your brains and that might also function as the templates for your own custom implementations.
+We provide an integration-guides repository on GitHub, which includes ready-made webhooks that you can use in your brains and that might also function as the templates for your own custom implementations.

 Random number generator

 This is a simple function that returns a random number based on the values of the query parameters.
-It can be used for simple examples such as AB testing etc. You can make an example call to the webhook using curl:
+It can be used for simple examples such as A/B testing, and more.
+You can make an example call to the webhook using curl:

 Get recent purchases